|UCAS code||See course combinations||Duration|

 Psychology at Oxford is a scientific discipline, involving the rigorous formulation and testing of ideas.
-It works through experiments and systematic observation rather than introspection.
+It works through experiments and systematic observation rather than introspection, with data science and coding playing an important role in how we train students.
 The Oxford Experimental Psychology Department is widely regarded as one of the leading psychology departments in the UK.
-At present, there are particularly strong groups in the fields of human cognitive processes, neuroscience, language, developmental and social psychology.
+At present, there are particularly strong groups in the fields of human cognitive processes, neuroscience, language, and developmental and social psychology.

-The Oxford Philosophy Faculty is the largest philosophy department in the UK, and one of the largest in the world.
-Philosophy at Oxford has active interests in the philosophy of language and of logic, philosophy of mind and the philosophy of science, and has very close links with those working in neuroscience and psychology.
+The Oxford Philosophy Faculty is one of the largest Philosophy departments in the world, and regularly tops international rankings.
+Philosophers at Oxford have active interests in the philosophy of language and of logic, philosophy of mind, and the philosophy of science, and maintain close links with those working in neuroscience and psychology.

 Work placements/international opportunities

-A wide choice of third-year research projects is available, including research projects based in other departments and outside the University.
+A wide choice of third-year and fourth-year research projects is available, including experimental, clinical or translational projects based in other departments and outside the University.

 |“It's really flexible in that you get to choose which papers you want to take and the split you want between psychology and philosophy.
 Sometimes, there is a cool crossover between a particular topic, allowing you to look at it from two completely different angles and disciplines.
 The 3rd year options for psychology are really varied and specialised, taught by a leading researcher in the area.
 You get to learn from top experts in the field, which is such a privilege.” |